CovenEsme/ssr-log-analysis/README.md

-# ssr-log-analysis
+# Skyward Sword Spoiler Log Analysis Tools

-Programs used for the analysis of Skyward Sword Randomizer spoiler logs
+Programs used for the analysis of Skyward Sword Randomizer spoiler logs.